ChurchApps/FreeShowWeb/src/routes/docs/calendar/+page.md

 ## Creating an event

-If you have an existing caledar with events you can [import the events](./importing#calendar) from an .ics file.
+If you have an existing calendar with events you can [import the events](./importing#calendar) from an .ics file.

 Add a new event from the "New event" button in the center, or edit an existing event in the right panel.
 You will get a popup with different options, including enabling "Repeat" if the event is repeated in a specific pattern.